 About the estate:

 The entire vineyard has been certified biodynamic since 2013.
-The estate has exceptional hillside vineyards, which are entirely worked by hand.
-The presence of old vines also contributes to producing wines with a strong personality.
+The estate boasts exceptional hillside vineyards, all of which are tended entirely by hand.
+The presence of old vines also contributes to the production of wines with a strong personality.
 The Fleur de Crussol cuvée, located in the La Côte vineyard, comes from vines over 70 years old.
 Since the 2015 vintage, the Terres Boisées cuvée has borne the name of the plot from which it originates: Ongrie, situated on granitic alluvial soils.
 There is also a change for Les Vinsonnes, which becomes Les Côtes, named after this terroir located in the village of Mauves.
 For reds, Les Vieilles Fontaines comes from 80-year-old vines planted on weathered granite.

 Jancis Robinson